beerd7017/dennis-stepp-blog/README.md

-# Welcome to the dennis-stepp-blog repo.
+# Welcome to the dennis-stepp-blog repository.

 ## Purpose
 This repository is forSource code for Hugo based personal blog of Dennis Stepp.